OfflineIMAP/imapfw/README.md

 #### Simple

 imapfw provides nice embedded actions.
-It can be used like any other software sharing the same purpose.
+They can be used like any other software sharing the same purpose.

 #### Fast